fubinf/sedrila/README.md

     with a prescribed structure that contains all the task descriptions.
   - The instance is a directory tree of static HTML pages.
   - The generation is controlled by a configuration file.
 - `evaluate` supports the teaching assistant.
+TODO 3
 - `howfarami` tells the students how many hours are on their workhours account so far.
+TODO 2

 ## 2. Installation